 Virtual Chassis

-Adding a Switch to an Existing Virtual Chassis
+Modify a Virtual Chassis

 Renumbering the Virtual Chassis Members